Coroutine

 Tip

-for different processes, which means you can selectively enable coroutines for specific processes.
+webman allows different eventLoop settings per process, so you can enable coroutines only for specific processes.

-For example, in the configuration above, the service on port 8787 does not enable coroutines, while the service on port 8686 has coroutines enabled.
-This allows for mixed deployment of coroutines and non-coroutines when combined with Nginx forwarding.
+For example, in the config above, the service on port 8787 has coroutines disabled, while the service on port 8686 has them enabled.
+Together with nginx routing, you can deploy a mix of coroutine and non-coroutine services.

 Coroutine Example